mcummings128/python-practice/create-python-venv/README.md

 There is a .gitignore in this repo.
 Observe it to see how virtual environments are being ignored.

+## The __requirements.txt__ file

-Instead, you could do something like put all the package versions into a requirements.txt file (this SHOULD go in the repo).
-This is done via the shell command
+It is common to put all the package versions into a requirements.txt file (this SHOULD go in the repo).
+This file tells developers who are working on your project (or cloning it, whatever) the packages they need to install when they set up a virtual environment

+You can take the output of pip freeze to get the packages used for your virtual environment, then write to the __requirements.txt__ file like so:

 `pip freeze > requirements.txt`